Food Allergy in Detail

 Allergic sensitization to food will occur in infants if there is a breach in the bowel surface integrity followed by an adverse immune response to a foreign food protein penetrating the intestinal surface.
 Certain foods seem to be more allergenic than others (Table 1).
 Fortunately enzymatic degradation of food in the intestinal tract tends to reduce this allergenicity.
 Secretory IgA, an antibody, also plays a protective role by combining with the allergens on the intestinal epithelial surfaces, further reducing allergen penetration.
 Mast cells, which release allergy mediators such as histamine, are present in the gastrointestinal surface and are found in increased numbers in allergic individuals.
 If intestinal barriers are weakened by inflammatory disease or IgA deficiency, allergen sensitization and allergic disease is more likely to occur.
 In infancy, reduced digestive capability and increased intestinal surface permeability are factors that enhance allergic sensitization to foods.
 As the gastrointestinal surface barrier naturally improves with age, so the incidence of food allergy tends to decrease with age.
 Food is most allergenic in the fresh form and cooking reduces or eliminates this allergenicity (with the exception of nuts and peanuts).

 Delayed non-IgE mediated food allergy in infants have become more common.
 This may present with Reflux Oesophagitis and Eosinophilic Gastroenteritis with delayed reactions which may be related to 4 food groups: Cow’s Milk, Hen’s Egg, Soy and Wheat manifesting in projectile vomiting, bloody diarrhoea and cramping colic, addominal pain and food refusal.
-Although most distressing to the infant and parents, thankfully the condition spontaneously settles by age 2 to 3 years.
+Although most distressing to the infant and parents, the condition seems to spontaneously settle by age 2 to 3 years.
 Eosinophilic Oesophagitis (EOE) usually presents with feeding problems in infants and difficulty swallowing in adults with food getting “stuck” and is being more readily diagnosed on endoscopy and biopsy as awareness of the condition increases and responds to swallowed steroid sprays and 4 food elimination diets

 Mechanism of food intolerance